 Guadalupe Rodriguez, Coordinator for Southern Europe/Latin America

 Guadalupe is an Argentinian campaigner, researcher and human rights defender.
 She has worked on forest-related issues for more than a decade, working with German environmental organisation Rainforest Rescue in Argentina, Ecuador and Germany.
 Currently based in Spain at non-profit organization Salva la Selva, Guadalupe is creating, coordinating and expanding international campaigns and networks to protect forests and biodiversity from destructive extractive projects.

 Michelle Maloney , Coordinator for Australia

-Michelle (BA/LLB, PhD) is a lawyer, change-maker and Co-Founder and Director of the Australian Earth Laws Alliance, or AELA.
-AELA advocates for Earth centred law, governance and ethics.
+Michelle (BA/LLB (Hons), PhD) is a lawyer, change-maker and Co-Founder and Director of the Australian Earth Laws Alliance, or AELA.
+AELA advocates for Earth centred law, economics and ethics.
 Michelle has 25 years’ experience managing climate change, sustainability and social justice projects in Australia, the UK and the USA.
 This includes more than ten years working with First Nations People in Australia, assisting with negotiations with mining companies to secure community rights and resources, and creating community development projects.
-Michelle is on the Executive Committee of the Global Alliance for the Rights of Nature, the Executive Committee of the Ecological Law and Governance Association and is a member of the IUCN World Commission on Environmental law and the UN Harmony with Nature Initiative.
+Michelle is co-founder of the New Economy Network Australia (NENA), is on the Executive Committee of the Global Alliance for the Rights of Nature, the Executive Committee of the Ecological Law and Governance Association and is a member of the IUCN World Commission on Environmental law and the UN Harmony with Nature Initiative.
 Michelle lives with her family in Brisbane, Australia.